New Student Checklist:

 Request all AP/IB scores be sent to NC State

-Grant parent/guardian access
+Grant parent/guardian access to your records

-To learn more about your academic records and the laws that protect them, visit http://www.ncsu.edu/policies/student_services/REG11.00.1.php.
+To learn more about your academic records and the laws that protect them, visit http://policies.ncsu.edu/regulation/reg-11-00-01

-Update your home address and phone
+Update your home address and phone number

 The Office of Information Technology provides a comprehensive optional cable television and local phone package for students living on campus.
 All telecommunications services are optional.
-For more information, or to sign up for service, visit the website at http://comtech.ncsu.edu.
+For more information, or to sign up for service, visit the website at http://go.ncsu.edu/cable.

 Review campus parking permit information

-Review computer specifications for NC State
+Review options for bringing a computer to NC State

-The bookstore offers laptops from Apple, Dell and Lenovo.
+The Bookstore offers laptops from Apple, Dell and Lenovo.
 Each model is custom configured to meet or exceed the University’s minimum requirements for student laptop purchases.
 Each model qualifies for education discounts and walk-in technical support from the on-campus Support Services Center.
-For more information or to order, visit: http://go.ncsu.edu/computers
+For more information or to order, visit: http://go.ncsu.edu/computers.

-Rent or purchase your textbooks
+Purchase your textbooks

 Contact Disabilities Services